Zomdudel/Zomdudel/README.md

 01001110 01100101 01110010 01100100 01110011
 like me :D

-A list of the programming language and (when I started to learn it).
+/

+/

+What I've learned so far (and when I started with it):

 javascript (6.
 August 2023)